shaliniraju25/Illuminating-Insights-for-Global-Electronics/README.md

 Sales by Currency: Examined how currency exchange rates affected sales figures.

 ![image](https://github.com/user-attachments/assets/815937fd-ad1c-487f-9bc0-79b0779552c3)
-# Monthly sales:
+# 1.Monthly sales:
 We can see the highest sales are there in Jan, Feb and Dec for which the inventory should be ready to face the hike in demand.
 The April and march month has recorded the lowest sales which can be overcome by doing proper marketing and maintaining good product portfolio

 ![image](https://github.com/user-attachments/assets/52bf0228-74ad-4ea2-b5b7-85b7206086ea)
-# Top Performers:
+# 2.Top Performers:
 We can see that the computers are the top performers maintaining good SKU based on colours is important as we can see god proportion in each color

 ![image](https://github.com/user-attachments/assets/bfdf2563-1f57-459a-8af6-7cbee0724879)